Hi, I'm ARLO™ — Ask Me Anything!

 Hello Al,

-The amount you have to put down depends on a number of things including your age, the age of your spouse (if any), the interest rates in effect at the time, the price of the home or the appraised value (which you did give us) and the local closing costs from the service providers you and the seller choose which we derive from the property’s zip code.
-We can estimate the costs but cannot begin to give you accurate numbers without knowing a little more information.
+The amount you have to put down on a reverse mortgage purchase depends on a number of things including your age, the age of your spouse (if any), the interest rates in effect at the time, the price of the home or the appraised value (which you did give us) and the local closing costs from the service providers you and the seller choose which we derive from the property’s zip code.
+We can estimate the costs, but cannot provide accurate numbers without a little more information.

-However, we have made it really easy for borrowers to get this information now without having to supply a lot of personal information and without a lot of hassle or obligation.
-Now you can simply visit our HECM Purchase Calculator, put in just a little information (don’t even need your actual birthdate, just a month and year of birth will do the job) and we can give you a real-time quote with accurate expenses for the area in which you wish to purchase.
-Take just a few minutes to visit us online and we will be happy to show you all the numbers you need in real time to help you make the decision that’s right for you.
+However, we have made it really easy for borrowers to get this information now, without having to provide a lot of personal information or face much hassle or obligation.
+Now you can simply visit our HECM Purchase Calculator, put in just a little information (you don’t even need your actual birthdate; just a month and year of birth will do the job), and we can give you a real-time quote with accurate expenses for the area in which you wish to purchase.
+Take just a few minutes to visit us online, and we will be happy to show you all the numbers you need in real time to help you make the decision that’s right for you.

 Hi Deanna,

-HUD has made cutbacks to the program that took effect in October of 2017 but the amount varies with borrower’s ages, property values/lending limits and interest rates.
-Even then, the costs vary depending on where the property is located and that will affect the amount of money needed to close.
+HUD made cutbacks to the program that took effect in October of 2017, but the amount varies based on borrowers’ ages, property values/lending limits, and interest rates.
+Even then, costs vary by location, which will affect the amount of money needed to close.
 The best thing you can do is visit our website and see how the numbers work out for your circumstances based on where the property is you would like to buy.

-The calculator is free to use, there is no obligation and you do not have to supply any real personal information (other than month and year of birthdates to determine benefits).
-Come visit us at https://reverse.mortgage/purchase-calculator and see how the purchase reverse mortgage would work for your circumstances.
+The calculator is free to use; there is no obligation, and you do not have to provide any real personal information (other than the month and year of your birth to determine benefits).
+Visit our HECM Purchase calculator and see how the purchase reverse mortgage would work for your circumstances.

 Hi Martin,

-The reverse mortgage is not a 100% loan and in fact, requires a large down payment.
-I would suggest you look at our online HECM for purchase calculator to see what you might expect to see if a reverse mortgage is right for you given your requirements.
+The reverse mortgage is not a 100% loan and, in fact, requires a large down payment.
+I would suggest you look at our online HECM for purchase calculator to see what you might expect if a reverse mortgage is right for you, given your requirements.

 Hi Michael,

-The HUD reverse mortgage purchase can be used on HUD approved properties which also includes 1-4 family homes, as long as the borrower is living in one of the units as their primary residence.
+The HUD reverse mortgage purchase can be used on HUD-approved properties, including 1-4 family homes, as long as the borrower is living in one of the units as their primary residence.

 Hi Carol,